+* assuming average time of 5 years to graduate.

 c.
 What are the anticipated sources of these students?

 Population Science in Animal Health builds on the current VDPAM MS in Veterinary Preventive Medicine (VPM), as is appropriate.
 As previously noted, the proposed program complements and leverages this program by providing the possibility for strong students to achieve the terminal degree (PhD), i.e., will enhance student recruitment.